ess-dive-workspace/essdive-leaf-gas-exchange/README.md

 ## About the Leaf-Level Gas Exchange Data and Metadata Reporting Format

-The ESS-DIVE leaf-level gas exchange data and metadata reporting format has been developed to meet the needs of the community for a unified reporting format.
+The ESS-DIVE leaf-level gas exchange data and metadata reporting format has been developed to meet the needs of researchers for a unified reporting format.
 This initial effort covers the most common variables and provides templates for metadata reporting.
 Additional reporting requirements have been developed for seven common data types:
 * Survey
 * Response of photosynthesis to intercellular CO&#8322; concentration (ACi curves)
 * Photosynthetic parameters derived from ACi curves